yiisoft/yii2/docs/guide/security-best-practices.md

 Escape output means that depending on context where we're using data it should be escaped i.e. in context of HTML you should escape `<`, `>` and alike special characters.
 In context of JavaScript or SQL it will be different set of characters.
-Since it's error-prone to escape everything automatically Yii provides various tools to perform escaping for different contexts.
+Since it's error-prone to escape everything manually Yii provides various tools to perform escaping for different contexts.

 Avoiding SQL injections